MacDonald leads Navy against Lafayette after 35-point game - WTOP News

 Easton, Pennsylvania; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Navy takes on the Lafayette Leopards after Mac MacDonald scored 35 points in Navy’s 80-70 victory against the Holy Cross Crusaders.
+BOTTOM LINE: Navy visits the Lafayette Leopards after Mac MacDonald scored 35 points in Navy’s 80-70 victory against the Holy Cross Crusaders.

-The Leopards have gone 2-4 at home.
-Lafayette is 1-10 in games decided by 10 or more points.
+The Leopards have gone 2-4 in home games.
+Lafayette averages 12.2 turnovers per game and is 3-4 when it turns the ball over less than its opponents.

-The Midshipmen are 2-1 against Patriot League opponents.
-Navy scores 68.9 points while outscoring opponents by 4.2 points per game.
+The Midshipmen have gone 2-1 against Patriot League opponents.
+Navy has a 1-2 record in one-possession games.

 Lafayette averages 59.1 points per game, 5.6 fewer points than the 64.7 Navy gives up.
-Navy averages 6.1 made 3-pointers per game this season, 1.6 fewer made shots on average than the 7.7 per game Lafayette gives up.
+Navy averages 68.9 points per game, 0.7 more than the 68.2 Lafayette allows to opponents.

-The Leopards and Midshipmen match up Saturday for the first time in Patriot League play this season.
+The Leopards and Midshipmen square off Saturday for the first time in conference play this season.

-TOP PERFORMERS: Justin Vander Baan is scoring 9.4 points per game with 4.9 rebounds and 1.7 assists for the Leopards.
-Eric Sondberg is averaging 9.1 points and 3.8 rebounds while shooting 42.7% over the past 10 games for Lafayette.
+TOP PERFORMERS: Mark Butler is averaging 6.6 points and 3.4 assists for the Leopards.
+Eric Sondberg is averaging 9.1 points over the last 10 games for Lafayette.

-Austin Benigni is scoring 14.4 points per game and averaging 3.1 rebounds for the Midshipmen.
-Donovan Draper is averaging 11.8 points and 10.2 rebounds over the last 10 games for Navy.
+Austin Benigni is averaging 14.4 points and 4.1 assists for the Midshipmen.
+Donovan Draper is averaging 11.8 points, 10.2 rebounds and 2.9 steals over the past 10 games for Navy.

 LAST 10 GAMES: Leopards: 3-7, averaging 58.9 points, 33.5 rebounds, 11.6 assists, 7.0 steals and 4.2 blocks per game while shooting 38.0% from the field.
 Their opponents have averaged 67.6 points per game.